bernhardAxonIvy/doc/source/axonivy/migration/major/index.rst

 **Backwards-compatibility**

-The |ivy-engine| can run and execute workflow applications that have been built towards an older engine version.
-Even so, we do recommend to **simulate migrations to new versions in a testing environment** since there is a chance that your project relies upon a no longer supported infrastructure, such as old Primefaces versions, Java libraries, or internal Java classes from the
-|ivy-engine|.
-By sticking only to PublicAPI and best practices, however, you have
-a minimal risk to face these version incompatibilities.
+The Axon Ivy Engine can run and execute workflow applications that have been built towards an older engine version.
+Even so, we do recommend to **simulate migrations to new versions in a testing environment** since there is a chance that your project relies upon a no longer supported infrastructure, such as old Primefaces versions, Java libraries, or internal Java classes from the Axon Ivy Engine.
+By sticking only to PublicAPI and best practices, however, you have a minimal risk to face these version incompatibilities.

 To start with, we warmly recommend to read the :ref:`Migration Notes